CommonGarden/Grow-IoT/README.md

 curl https://install.meteor.com/ | sh
 ```

 Webcomponents are a new web standard, but the polyfills (code that makes them work in older browsers) are pretty good by this point.
-You still need to install [vulcanize](https://github.com/Polymer/vulcanize) globally; it builds html for older browsers.
+However, you still need to install [vulcanize](https://github.com/Polymer/vulcanize) globally; it builds html for older browsers.

 `npm install -g vulcanize`

-Then clone the repo, enter the new directory, and start meteor.
+Then clone the repo, enter the new directory, npm install, bower install, and run the `run.sh` script (which vulcanizes the public/imports.html file to build.html before starting meteor).

 ```bash
 git clone https://github.com/CommonGarden/Grow-IoT